On the conjugates of Christoffel words: Construction of the conjugates of a Christoffel word

-As a consequence, we find the well-known result: each Christoffel class comprises at most one palindrome and it comprises one palindrome precisely when $b_1, \ldots , b_m$ are all even, that is precisely when the words in the class have odd length.
+\begin{corollary} Each Christoffel class comprises at most one palindrome and it comprises one palindrome precisely when $b_1, \ldots , b_m$ are all even, that is precisely when the words in the class have odd length. \end{corollary}

+This result is not new: it is a consequence for example of the fact that the Burrows-Wheeler tableau of a Christoffel word (and even each perfectly clustering word) has a central symmetry (Theorem 4.3 of Simpson and Puglisi \cite{SP}).